-My mission is to use behavioral science to enhance the wellbeing of diverse populations around the world.
-To pursue this mission, I combine quantitative and qualitative methods from experimental social psychology, cultural psychology, epidemiology, and human-centered design for clients and employers in technology, media, healthcare, education, and economic development.
+I use behavioral science to enhance the wellbeing of diverse communities around the world.
+Combining quantitative and qualitative methods from experimental social psychology, cultural psychology, epidemiology, and human-centered design, I work with clients and employers in technology, media, healthcare, education, and economic development.

 Conner, A. L., Boles, D. Z., Markus, H. R., Eberhardt, J. L., & Crum, A. J. (2019).
 Americans’ health mindsets: content, cultural patterning, and associations with physical and mental health.
 Annals of Behavioral Medicine, 53(4), 321-332.

 Acs, G., Maitreyi, A., Conner, A. L., Markus, H. R., Patel, N. G., Lyons-Padilla, S., & Eberhardt, J. L. (2018).
 Measuring Mobility from Poverty.
 The Urban Institute / U.S. Partnership on Mobility from Poverty.

 Turnwald, B. P., Jurafsky, D., Conner, A., & Crum, A. J. (2017).
 Reading between the menu lines: Are restaurants’ descriptions of “healthy” foods unappealing?
 Health Psychology, 36(11), 1034.

 Conner, A. L., Cook, K. S., Correll, S. J., Markus, H. R., Moss-Racusin, C. A., Muller, C. B., ... & Simard, C. (2014).
 Obscuring gender bias with “choice.”
 Science, 343(6176), 1200-1200.

 Savani, K., Markus, H.R., and Conner, A.L.
 (2008).
 Let your preference be your guide?
 The relationship between preferences and choices in Indian and North American contexts.
 Journal of Personality and Social Psychology, 95, 861-876.